-- Learning Inclusion team.
+- Learning Inclusion team

-- Education Welfare Service.
+- Education Welfare Service

-- School Nurse.
+- School Nurse

-- Community Paediatrician.
+- Community Paediatrician

-- Speech Therapy.
+- Speech Therapy

-- Family Link Worker.
+- Family Link Worker

-- Social Services.
+- Social Services

-Specialists may be involved at any point to advise on early identification of SEND and effective support and interventions.
-A specialist's involvement will be requested where a pupil continues to make little or no progress over a sustained period or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEND support delivered by appropriately trained staff.
-The pupil's parents/carers will always be involved in any decision to involve specialists.
-The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents/carers and teaching staff supporting the child in the same way as other SEND support.
+Specialists may be involved at any point to advise on early identification of SEN and effective support and interventions.
+A specialist's involvement will be requested where a pupil continues to make little or no progress over a sustained period or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEN support delivered by appropriately trained staff.
+The pupil's parents will always be involved in any decision to involve specialists.
+The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child in the same way as other SEN support.

-SEND support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care assessment.
+SEN support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care assessment

-School request for an Education, Health and Care Plan (EHCP)
+School request for an Education, Health and Care Plan (EHCP) For a very small number of children, SEN Support might not meet their needs

-For a very small number of children, SEND Support might not meet their needs If a child has not made expected progress, despite quality first teaching and a period of effective support and interventions using the graduated approach, in agreement with the parents/carers, if appropriate the school may request the Local Authority to conduct an assessment of education, health and care needs to determine whether it is necessary to prepare an Education, Health and Care Plan (EHCP) for the child.
-An EHCP should be created for the child if the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available to school.
+If a child has not made expected progress, despite quality first teaching and a period of effective support and interventions using the graduated approach, in agreement with the parents/carers, if appropriate the school may request the local authority to conduct an assessment of education, health and care needs to determine whether it is necessary to prepare an Education, Health and Care (EHC) plan for the child.
+An EHC Plan should be created for the child if the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available to school.